15532th/avtdl/README.md

 Livestreams on Twitcasting are particularly sensitive to network connection latency, and recording file might often end up missing fragments if connection is not good enough or server is under high load.
 Using lower quality might help.

-Ongoing livestreams can be downloaded using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-When specifying quality other than `best`, note, that not every quality code is available on every stream and it is better to always specify `best` as a fallback option.
+Ongoing livestreams also can be downloaded with [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+When specifying quality other than `best`, note that not every quality code is available on every stream and it is better to always specify `best` as a fallback option.

 Another tool for downloading livestreams only is [TwcLazer](https://github.com/HoloArchivists/TwcLazer).
 It uses different download method compared to yt-dlp, so one might serve as alternative to another when something breaks due to changes on server side.

 ##### FC2

 [fc2_live_dl](https://github.com/HoloArchivists/fc2-live-dl) allows downloading FC2 livestreams.
-Defailt options are good for most cases:
+Default options are good for most cases:

     fc2-live-dl {url}

 Comes with [autofc2](https://github.com/HoloArchivists/fc2-live-dl#autofc2) script, that allows to continuously monitor a channel and download a stream as it goes live.
 Uses configuration file in `json` format, but file structure is simple and example is provided.
 Paste config file content in any online json validator to check it for possible formatting errors.